MicrosoftDocs/biztalk-docs/his/core/function-0x42-set-link-characteristics1.md

  A value of zero in both fields indicates that all error-free received frames are to be passed to the SNALink, regardless of the contents of their first address byte.

  *Link Options*(packet format BYTE)
  *Link Options* is a bitmap.
 The default is all values set to zero.
 The bits are used as shown in the following table.
-Note that not all of these options are supported by the standard Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] synchronous card drivers.
+Note that not all of these options are supported by the standard Microsoft Host Integration Server synchronous card drivers.

 |Bit|Value|
 |---------|-----------|